Labour Party (Norway): 21st century

 In the year 2000, the centre-right coalition led by Kjell Magne Bondevik of the Christian Democrats was toppled in a confidence vote, and the Labour Party returned to power under Jens Stoltenberg, who became prime minister.
 However, after a period of intense infighting between Stoltenberg and former prime minister Thorbjørn Jagland, and a turbulent spell in government, the party collapsed to only 24.3% of the vote in the 2001 Norwegian parliamentary election, marking its worst result since 1924.
 The party returned to the opposition under Stoltenberg's leadership, before later recovering to 32.7% in the 2005 Norwegian parliamentary election.
 The Labour Party subsequently formed its first ever peace-time coalition government along with the Socialist Left and Centre parties.
 Their cooperation was dubbed the Red-green coalition, in emulation of similar constellations in Germany.

 In 2011, the party changed its official name from the Norwegian Labour Party (Det norske arbeiderparti) to the Labour Party (Arbeiderpartiet).
 The party claimed there had been confusion among voters at polling stations because of the difference between the official name and the common use name of Labour Party.
 The name change caused Arbeiderpartiet to appear on the ballot, eliminating any potential confusion.
-On 22 July 2011, terrorist Anders Behring Breivik opened fire at the Labour Party's youth camp (ages 13–25), killing 69 people and killing eight more in Oslo with a bomb towards a government building (which was led by the Labour Party).
+On 22 July 2011, terrorist Anders Behring Breivik opened fire at the Labour Party's youth camp (ages 13–25), killing 69 people and killing eight more in Oslo with a bomb targeting a government building (which was led by the Labour Party).
 Stoltenberg's initial response to the 22 July attack was well received by the Norwegian public.
 As he reaffirmed his government's commitment to the values of openness and tolerance in the face of adversity or intolerance his approval rating soared as high as 94%, only to decrease sharply after the 22 July Commission report highlighted the laggard response time of police cost dozens of lives.